The Field (magazine)

 The Field is a British monthly magazine about country matters and field sports.
 It was started as a weekly magazine in 1853, and has remained in print since then; Robert Smith Surtees was among the founders.
-In the nineteenth century it was known as Field: The Country Gentleman's Newspaper.
+In the nineteenth century, it was known as Field: The Country Gentleman's Newspaper.
 The magazine is one of the earliest hobby magazines.
-It is published by TI Media, subsidiary of Future plc.
+It is published by Future plc.